mergeability/mergeable/README.md

   # Only mergeable when milestone is as specified below.
   milestone: 'version 1'

   # exclude any of the mergeable validation above.
 A comma separated list.
-For example, the following will exclude validations for approvals and label.
+For example, the following will exclude validations for approvals, label.
   exclude: 'approvals, label'
 ```